cloud66/help-old/api.md

     [Stack][]

 ## <a name="List all stack actions"></a> List all stack actions [/stacks/{id}/actions]
 Retrieve a paged list of all asynchronous actions performed for the stack specified in the request.
-For more information about the object properties returned in the response, refer to [the stack action object](#The stack action object)
+For more information about the object properties returned in the response, refer to [the stack action object](#The stack action object).

 - Scope: _public_